PeppeL-G/bagawork/docs/src/routes/(default)/documentation/state/+page.md

 ### Updating the page states
 After `App.onUpdate()` has been called, it's time to update the data in your pages.

-The default update behavior for the page variables is very similar to app variables.
-For each page stored in the state:
+The default update behavior for the page variables is very similar to app variables; for each page stored in the state that also exists in the new version of the app:

-1. Create all page variables with their default values they should have according to the new version of your app
+1. Create all page variables with the default values they should have according to the new version of your app
 2. For each page variable that exists both in the stored state and in the new version of the page:
-	* Copy over the value from the stored state to the page variable in the app
+	* Copy over the value from the stored state to the page variable in the page

 If you need some additional update logic in your pages, you can add the `onUpdate()` method to them too.
 It will be called with two arguments: